About the GEIC

 The Graphene Engineering Innovation Centre (GEIC) specialises in the rapid development and scale-up of graphene and other 2D materials applications.

-The GEIC will focus on six application areas to rapidly accelerate the development and commercialisation of new graphene technologies.
+The GEIC will focus on seven application areas to rapidly accelerate the development and commercialisation of new graphene technologies.

 - Inks, Formulations and Coatings